twomice/twomice.me/presentations/DallasCiviCRMMeetup_20160211_links/README.txt

 --------------------------
 cividev
 --------------------------
 Issue one command to create a Virtual Machine that comes pre-configured with all the tools you'll need for CiviCRM development.
 Upon the first VM startup, installs a Drupal 7 site with CiviCRM, and civicrm-buildkit (see above) so you can easily create any number of sites with CiviCRM on any supported CMS.
-Shout-out to @cividesk for contributing this awesome tool!
+Shout-out to <a href="http://twitter.com/cividesk">@cividesk</a> for contributing this awesome tool!
 <a href="https://github.com/civicrm/civicrm-buildkit-vagrant">https://github.com/civicrm/civicrm-buildkit-vagrant</a>